Disney's Magical Quest: Reception

-The Game Boy Advance version of Disney's Magical Quest 3 Starring Mickey & Donald received mixed to positive reviews.
+The Game Boy Advance version of Disney's Magical Quest 3 Starring Mickey & Donald received mixed reviews.
 As with the other games in the series, the graphics and animations were praised while the length and easy difficulty was criticized.
 The new outfit system with different outfits for Mickey and Donald was well received by critics, and alongside the cooperative-gameplay feature many critics found it added a new dimension to the game.